Subscribers of MOA & AOA during incorporation of a Company

 Public Limited Company

-This is the minimum criteria to start a company.
-There is no limit to the maximum number of subscribers.
+During the company registration process, you need to ensure that you meet this minimum requirement.
+Besides, there is no limit on the maximum number of subscribers in a company.
 As per the new incorporation process introduced by the MCA, there can be a maximum of 7 subscribers to a memorandum to file the application in a single form.
 All the subscribers need to sign the form with a digital signature.
 In the case of more than 7 subscribers, the application of incorporation of a company should be done in another form wherein digital signatures are not necessary.

 Is a subscriber different from a shareholder?

-The subscribers of the company are the first shareholders, who subscribe shares at the time of incorporation of the company.
+The subscribers of the company are its first shareholders, who subscribe shares at the time of incorporation of the company.
 A Shareholder is any person holding the company’s share.
 That means, they can also buy shares after the incorporation of the company.
-Hence a subscriber is always a shareholder of the company but the shareholder may not be a subscriber.
+Hence a subscriber is always a shareholder of the company but the shareholder may not be a subscriber in company law.

 Any individual or firm or body corporate can become a subscriber in a company except in a One Person Company.
-In OPC only an individual can become a subscriber.
-In the case of a firm or company as a subscriber, a representative is appointed.
+In an OPC only an individual can become a subscriber.
+In the case of a firm or company as a subscriber of your private company, you need to appoint a representative.

 Details of Subscribers